 - Hoof clippers

-If you have young alpine goats that are not weened yet, make sure they get a combination of food and milk.
-This age is also a good time to allow your goats to get used to you.
-At 10 to 12 weeks old, decide whether your goats should keep their horns.
+If you have a young Alpine goat that is not weened yet, make sure he gets a combination of food and milk.
+This age is also a good time to allow your goat to get used to you.
+At 10 to 12 weeks old, decide whether your goat should keep his horns.

-You should feed your goats alfalfa hay in the morning and evening.
+Feed them right.
+In the cartoons, you may have seen Alpine goats eating the tops of shoes off.
+However, you want to make sure that your goat gets more than that.
+You should feed them alfalfa hay once in the morning and once in the evening.
 They won't need more than a few mouthfuls each.
 You can also consider feeding them treats of corn or alfalfa pellets.
 This gives them some variety and a snack to munch on.

+Keep them watered.
 Goats need water and a lot of it.
-Make sure you keep their water bowl filled with fresh water at all times.
+Make sure that you keep their water bowl filled with fresh water at all times.
 You can use a bucket or a pan that is just big enough for them to drink out of, but not too big or too small to keep the water in.

-Unless you want your goats to run completely wild, make sure you pay attention to what they are doing.
-If you can walk your goats every other day, it will help to keep them tame and will make it easier to milk them.
+Show them extra attention.
+Unless you want your goats to run completely wild, make sure that you pay attention to what they are doing.
+If you can walk your goat once every other day, it will help to keep them tame and will make it easier to milk them.
 Do this by wrapping a collar around their neck and walking them down the road or in the backyard.

-Once or twice a year, you should make sure that your alpine goat is well groomed.
-Start with clipping their hooves.
-Make sure the hooves don't get too long or start to bend because this can cause discomfort.
-Clean the hooves first, then clip them until they are by the white area.
-You should also groom goats by bathing them once or twice a year and brushing them.
+Get into grooming.
+Once or twice a year, you should make sure that your Alpine goat is well groomed.
+You will start with clipping their hooves.
+You want to make sure that they don't get too long or start to bend as this can cause them to be uncomfortable.
+Clean out the hooves first, then clip them until they are right by the white area.
+You should also groom them by bathing them once or twice a year and brushing them out.

+Watch their living quarters.
 A basic goat pen should include some roaming area, as well as a shelter to get out of the rain.
-Make sure that these areas stay clean by shoveling them as needed.
-If it gets cold, you can also add hay for temporary insulation.
+Make sure that these stay clean by shoveling them out once or twice a year.
+If it gets cold, you can also add in some hay for temporary insulation.